jendap/ratarmount_ui/README.md

 If you've run the commands above, you should now see a "Mount" option in the context menu of archives.

-## Development

-You don't need the .venv.
-It has only dev dependencies adding typing for gi.repository.
-You will need `sudo apt install -y libgirepository-2.0-dev` to run `uv sync`.

 ## TODO - Leave a star or send a pull request if you want to see any future updates!
 -  [ ] Offer to upstream this into ratarmount repo (or create separete pip package?)
 -  [ ] Use format detection from [ratarmountcore/formats.py](https://github.com/mxmlnkn/ratarmount/blob/7ab3fd8f185e5f7827172069013749f613357e73/core/ratarmountcore/formats.py#L396) or `Nautilus.FileInfo.get_mime_type()` instead of the current extension list.
 Used it to validate mount source file types in the ui too.